-In her nearly two decades with CRYP, Julie has received the South Dakota Volunteer of the Year Award (1992); the Presidential Points of Light Award (1992), presented by President George H.W.
-Bush; the North American Indian Women’s Association Fellowship “Among All Peoples” Award (1999); and the Garden Supply Company’s First Place “Garden Crusader” Award (2005).
 In 2002, the South Dakota Coalition for Children named CRYP a “Champion for Children,” and Julie was named to an honor roll that recognized its 16 members’ outstanding dedication to South Dakota’s children.
-Her name also appears on the Honor Wall at the National Museum of the American Indian in Washington D.C.
+In addition to serving as a Suicide Crisis Referral Hotline Counselor from 1994 to 2000, she testified before the U.S. Senate Indian Affairs Committee Hearing on Youth Suicide Prevention in 2005.
+Her name appears on the Honor Wall at the National Museum of the American Indian in Washington D.C.

 A member of the Cheyenne River Sioux Tribe, Jerica was born and raised on the reservation.
 Upon her 2007 graduation from Takini High School, she began taking courses in Early Childhood Education at Oglala Lakota College.
 She began working with the youth in 2009, through Department of Social Services and Child Protection Service centers within the community.
 Through the daily challenges in her role there, she enjoyed helping the youth the reservation.
-Jerica began working as a Youth Programs Assistant at the Cheyenne River Youth Project in 2014 and was recently promoted to Youth Programs Coordinator.
+Jerica began working as a Youth Programs Assistant at the Cheyenne River Youth Project in 2014; she quickly was promoted to Youth Programs Coordinator, and in 2018, she became CRYP’s Youth Programs Director.
 Because she has many younger siblings and relatives, she feels that she has a good understanding of the needs and interest of youth.
 Jerica hopes to bring her passion and experience to her role at CRYP, serving as a positive role model for children and teens.